onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 The MR-sim is a python script delivering batches of events including one or more fileReady for one or more PNFs.
 It is possible to configure number of events, PNFs, consumer groups, exising or missing files, file prefixes and change identifier.
-In addition, MR sim can be configured to deliver file url for up to 5 FTP and 5 HTTP servers (simulating the PNFs).
+In addition, MR sim can be configured to deliver file url for up to 5 FTP and 5 HTTP/HTTPS/HTTPS with no auth servers (simulating the PNFs).

 ## Building and running